 Sagada is a municipality in the Mountain Province which is known for the hanging coffins.
 This is the traditional way of the locals in burying their loved one because they believe that the higher their bodies from the ground, the closer they are to their gods.
 Other activities that can be done in Sagada are spelunking in Lumiang and Sumaging Caves, trekking to the falls of Bomod-ok and Pongas, and food tripping on restaurants available in the area.
-Here’s a Sagada for first timers guide.
+Here’s a Sagada travel guide for first-timers.

 SAGADA FOR FIRST TIMERS